Abimael1996/tech_blog/README.md

 ## Usage

-Click on the login button to log into your account if you have one, otherwise click on "Sign up instead" to create a user.
-Once your logged in you can click on any post from the homepage and add a comment.
+Click on the login button to log into youre account if you have one, otherwise click on "Sign up instead" to create a user.
+Once you're logged in you can click on any post from the homepage and add a comment.
 You can also create your own post by navigating to Dashboard and clicking on "New Post", which would add the post to your dashboard; from there, you can delete or update any of your posts.

 Click on the image down bellow to visit the blog!